MichalLytek/type-graphql/docs/interfaces.md

 ```

 Unfortunately, TypeScript doesn't allow using decorators on abstract methods.
-So if we don't want to provide implementation for that field resolver, only to enforce some signature (args and return type), we just need to throw an error inside the body:
+So if we don't want to provide implementation for that field resolver, only to enforce some signature (args and return type), we have to throw an error inside the body:

 ```typescript
 @InterfaceType()